djstreet/UXDesign/README.md

 # UXDesign
-Sample KB Design using HTML and CSS.
+Sample KB built using HTML and CSS.